fatih462/Scheduling-algorithms/README.md

 This repository contains the implementation of various scheduling algorithms as part of the "Systemprogrammierung" course at TU Berlin.

-In this project, we explored and implemented several scheduling algorithms commonly used in operating systems.
+In this project, I explored and implemented several scheduling algorithms commonly used in operating systems.
 Scheduling algorithms are crucial for managing the execution of processes.
 They determine the order in which processes are executed on the CPU.
-Our implementations cover a variety of scheduling techniques, showcasing their characteristics and behaviors.

 The following scheduling algorithms have been implemented:
 -FCFS: First-Come, First-Served